Signolteam/coding-challenges/README.md

 or

 using the Django admin panel.
+You need to kill the API server first.

 The set up:
 ```
 cd backend